 We filled the tilt trailer with 15 m of silt loam soil from Swift Current, Saskatchewan, the site of frozen ground hillslope research by Coles (2017).
-A hydromechanical sifting bucket attached to a skid steer was used to sift to particle sizes <25 mm.
-The sifted soil was then placed into the trailer in five 100-mm layers.
+A hydro-mechanical sifting bucket attached to a skid steer was used to sift to particle sizes < 25 mm.
+The sifted soil was then placed into the trailer in five 100 mm layers.
 Each layer was raked smooth and packed with a walk-behind vibratory plate packer (to a target bulk density of 1.2-1.5 g/cm, as measured at the Swift Current hillslopes).
-We installed thermocouples (Type K PFA Insulated, 24 AWG) at four depths-in between each soil layer-at 18 locations (on a 6 × 3 grid with 600 mm × 760 mm spacing; Figure 4).
-We installed soil moisture sensors (5TM Water Content and Temperature Sensors; Decagon Devices.
-Inc.) at four depths-laid horizontally in between each soil layer-at four locations (to represent four key landscape units on the hillslope).
-At the soil surface, we installed a denser array of soil moisture sensors (oriented vertically, with a measurement depth of 0-52 mm) at 18 locations (same 6 × 3 grid).
+We installed thermocouples (Type K PFA Insulated, 24 AWG) at four depths - in between each soil layer - at 18 locations (on a $6\times3$ grid with 600 mm x 760 mm spacing) (Fig. 4).
+We installed soil moisture sensors (5TM Water Content and Temperature Sensors; Decagon Devices, Inc.) at four depths - laid horizontally in between each soil layer - at four locations (to represent four key landscape units on the hillslope).
+At the soil surface, we installed a denser array of soil moisture sensors (oriented vertically, with a measurement depth of 0-52 mm) at 18 locations (same $6\times3$ grid).
 Thermocouples were used to monitor temperature changes in the hillslope to quantify the timeline effects of freeze-up and thawing time.
 Soil moisture sensors are used to chronicle changing soil moisture conditions in each soil layer and the progression of infiltrated water during subsequent simulated precipitation events.

-3.1 | Load cell tests and hillslope storage change
+3.1 Load cell tests and hillslope storage change

 We tested the accuracy of the hillslope load cell system by adding approximately 11.6 mm of rainfall through our rain simulator at a rate of 35 mm/hr and measured load response utilizing the load cell system.
 Figure 5 shows the relation between rainfall depth and load cell response.
 Figure 4 also compared this to a modelled response assuming 100% rainfall distribution over the surface area.
 Modelled versus actual response was similar and followed the same trendline with end points that matched.
 Discrepancies between modelled and actual load changes can be accounted for by assuming oscillations in load due to velocity impacts of the raindrops on the surface.
 A closer look at higher frequency load cell data demonstrated this phenomenon.
-Surface soil moisture measurements also responded in a similar fashion with a 12.6% average increase in surface soil moisture in the top 52 mm of soil (results of 18 locations averaged; Figure 5) over the
+Surface soil moisture measurements also responded in a similar fashion with a 12.6% average increase in surface soil moisture in the top 52 mm of soil (results of 18 locations averaged) (Fig. 5) over the 20-minute precipitation/infiltration event.
+Precipitation not accounted for via soil moisture measurement can be explained, where once saturation levels were reached at this depth interval, water then passed below the 52 mm threshold of the soil moisture sensor into the subsurface.